0xStarcat/CircularNatalHoroscopeJS/README.md

 => Positions of the lots (Fortune, Spirit, Eros, etc)

 => I'm open to requests for house systems.
-I'm currently stopped at 6 - we have 2 "modern" systems (Topocentric, Koch), 2 "medieval" systems (Placidus, Regiomontanus), and 2 "ancient" systems (Whole Sign, Equal House).
+I'm currently stopped at 6 - we have 2 "modern" systems (Topocentric, Koch), 3 "medieval" systems (Placidus, Regiomontanus, Campanus), and 2 "ancient" systems (Whole Sign, Equal House).
 My formula resource "An Astrological House Formulary" by Michael P. Munkasey has many more house formulas I can implement if wanted.
 Hopefully I covered the most popular ones.

 ## Implementation / Use